Coslate/NBA_Game_Winning_Forecasting/README.md

 1. It will first randomly select a proxy IP from [https://www.sslproxies.org](https://www.sslproxies.org) as a proxy for the following scraping.
 2. Then, the boxscores data listed in [NBA.stats](https://stats.nba.com/teams/boxscores) will be scraped into your local MySQL database.
 3. If there is a NBA game which your interested team plays today, then the program can also send you a notify mail([Email sending subsystem](#Email-sending-subsystem)).
+4. The content of the notified mail will include :
+    *The summarized game data which your interested team just played.
+    *The detailed data of each team in the match.
+    *The detailed data of each starting players of each team in the match.
-4. There are the following arguments that need to be specified:
+5. There are the following arguments that need to be specified:

 | Argument | Default Value | Required | Comments |
 | :------- |:-------------:|:-------------:| :--------|